eden-sobol/ecliptic/README.md

-# ecliptic
+# polyfusion
 An easier to use front end js library base off objects.

-index.html is the base file to use that already has links to js. or install and manually link to ecliptic.js with npm install @eden-sobol\ecliptic
+index.html is the base file to use that already has links to js. or install and manually link to polyfusion.js with npm install polyfusion

-ecliptic uses an object to load html and css. create an object in the script.js called "ecliptic". in the object, put another object called "html" with two strings, "head", and "body".
-If you want multiline, they need to use backticks. in the root object put a string "style".
+polyfusion uses an object to load html and css. create an object in the script.js called "poly". in the object, put another object called "html" with two strings, "head", and "body".
+If you want multiline, they need to use backticks. in the root object put a string "css".

 example:
 <code>
-const ecliptic = {
+const poly = {
     html: {
         head: `` `
         <title>ecliptic</title>